gurjeetbains/gurjeetbains/README.md

-# 💫 About Me:
+# Hi there, I'm Gurjeet Singh Bains 👋

+### 🚀 About Me
-I am working as a Senior Test Automation Engineer at Land Information New Zealand.
+- 💼 I am working as a Senior Test Automation Engineer at Land Information New Zealand.
 I am involved in architecting frameworks for web automation using Playwright, setting up CI/CD pipelines, writing API specifications in OpenAPI3.0, and working on performance testing frameworks with tools like K6 and JMeter.
 I am also involved in writing integration tests in Kotlin SpringBoot and building data access APIs using SpringBoot with JPA.
-<br>Given my experience in test automation, DevOps, and full-stack development, I am open to collaborating on automating test processes, building testing frameworks, or improving CI/CD pipelines in projects involving web, mobile, or API testing.
+- 🎓 Given my experience in test automation, DevOps, and full-stack development, I am open to collaborating on automating test processes, building testing frameworks, or improving CI/CD pipelines in projects involving web, mobile, or API testing.
+You can ask me about architecting automation frameworks, API testing with Postman or JMeter, setting up CI/CD pipelines with tools like Jenkins and Azure DevOps, or performance testing with K6 and JMeter.
-<br>Looking for help with advanced cloud infrastructure (AWS, GCP) or exploring new tools for improving test automation capabilities further.
-<br>I am learning and keeping up to date with tools and technologies like Playwright, SpringBoot, Kotlin, and performance testing frameworks such as K6.
+- 🎯 Looking for help with advanced cloud infrastructure (AWS, GCP) or exploring new tools for improving test automation capabilities further.
+I am learning and keeping up to date with tools and technologies like Playwright, SpringBoot, Kotlin, and performance testing frameworks such as K6.
 I am also exploring DevOps tools like GitHub Actions and cloud monitoring tools like AWS Cloudwatch and Splunk.
-<br>You can ask me about architecting automation frameworks, API testing with Postman or JMeter, setting up CI/CD pipelines with tools like Jenkins and Azure DevOps, or performance testing with K6 and JMeter.
-<br>I have created a course on Udemy about the latest technologies in testing.
+- 📝 I have created a course on Udemy about the latest technologies in testing.

 ## 🌐 Socials: